Skinny Banana Blueberry Muffins

 The recipe uses very familiar, easy ingredients.
 It’s always such a drag to find healthier recipes I want to make but noticing they require 18 trips to different specialty stores and contain ingredients I’ve never heard of.
 I like to make things as easy as possible for not only you, but for me as well.
 Who has time for anything more?

 No mixer required, taking less than 30 minutes start to finish, muffins freeze well, taste phenominal, only 131 calories, minimal fat, use honey instead of white sugar, are moist, soft, tender, skinny perfection.
-I could really go on and on, but I’ll spare you.
+I could really go on and on, but you should really get to baking now.

 - 2 and 1/2 cup (315g) white whole wheat flour (or mix of whole wheat and all-purpose)